kitschpatrol/es-check-min/readme.md

 The `es-check-min` tool does not require any arguments, and simply runs a loop to determine the lowest supported version.
 This is in slight contrast to `es-check` which checks a file against a _specified_ ECMAScript version.

-The following ECMAScript versions are supported:
+Detection of the following ECMAScript versions is supported:

 - ES5
 - ES6 / ES2015